 Broil for a couple of minutes until the tops are lightly browned.
 (Note: do not walk away, these can easily go from browned to burnt.)
 Remove and let cool.

 The steps up until this point can be made ahead.

-3 Add anchovies and eggs to the oil garlic mixture.
+Add minced anchovies (or anchovy paste, if using) and eggs to the oil-garlic mixture.
 Whisk until creamy.
 Add salt and pepper and 1/4 cup of lemon juice.
 Whisk in half of the Parmesan cheese.
-Taste, add more lemon juice to taste.
+Taste, add more lemon juice, salt and pepper to taste.
 The lemon should give an edge to the dressing, but not overwhelm it.

-4 Using your hands, tear off chunks of lettuce from the heads of lettuce (do not use a knife to cut).
-Add to the oil mixture and toss until coated.
-Add the rest of the Parmesan cheese, toss.
+Using your hands, tear off chunks of lettuce from the heads of romaine lettuce (do not use a knife to cut).
+Add to the dressing and toss until coated.
+Add the rest of the Parmesan cheese, and toss.

 Coarsely chop the toasted bread into croutons and add to the salad.
 Brush in any crumbs from chopping the bread, too.
 Toss and serve immediately.

 |Dietary Fiber 16g||56%|

 |Total Sugars 13g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|